 You do not have to migrate the mailboxes in MigrationWiz in order for DeploymentPro to work, or to start a DeploymentPro project.
 To migrate these mailboxes through MigrationWiz, it is necessary to purchase User Migration Bundle licenses or mailbox migration licenses.
-If these mailboxes have already been migrated to Office 365 in another MigrationWiz project, this could cause duplicates at the Destination because the Destination has already been populated with mail items from the other migration project.
+If these mailboxes have already been migrated to Microsoft 365 in another MigrationWiz project, this could cause duplicates at the Destination because the Destination has already been populated with mail items from the other migration project.

 Once DMA is deployed, only the users in that group are populated in your DeploymentPro customer portal.
 You can then select all users, or individual users, for the Proof Of Concept.
 If running a full Proof of Concept, which includes migrating the mailboxes through MigrationWiz and reconfiguring the Outlook profiles through DeploymentPro, be sure to reset everything before beginning your actual Full Migration project.
 To reset: